 Document your expected port configuration and treat deviations as security incidents requiring investigation.
 Even if a change is legitimate, it should go through your change management process, not appear as a surprise during a scan.

 Automated port monitoring won’t prevent every data breach, but it closes one of the most commonly exploited attack vectors.
-It’s proactive security instead of reactive cleanup.
-And in an era where breaches cost companies millions in damages and reputation, that proactive stance is worth its weight in gold.
+It’s proactive security instead of reactive cleanup – and that shift alone can save you from becoming the next breach headline.